niophan/niophan/README.md

 - 🔭 I’m currently working on Javascript.

-- 🌱 I’m currently learning C++ & Javascript.
+- 🌱 I’m currently learning React.

 - 🎯 I’m looking to collaborate on a school project.